jjleewustledu/Docker_Tutorial/README.md

 ### Contents:

+0. **CentOS Tutorial:**  These are files that JJL used to build a minimal container with CentOS latest and python2.

-1. **CentOS Tutorial:**  These are files based on (forked from) the [Medium](https://medium.com/@hamelhusain/how-docker-can-help-you-become-a-more-effective-data-scientist-7fc048ef91d5) article that introduce Docker.
+1. **Anaconda Tutorial:**  These are files based on (forked from) the [Medium](https://medium.com/@hamelhusain/how-docker-can-help-you-become-a-more-effective-data-scientist-7fc048ef91d5) article that introduce Docker.

 2. **CUDA Tutorial:**  These are files that JJL used to build a Docker container for CUDA computations distinct from deep learning.
-This is using [Nvidia-Docker](https://github.com/NVIDIA/nvidia-docker).
+They are using [Nvidia-Docker](https://github.com/NVIDIA/nvidia-docker).

 ### Contributing